Skip to main content

 Best Drag and Drop Page Builder WordPress Plugins

-As web building platforms evolve to include those who aren’t necessarily well-versed in the world of code, drag and drop page builders lead the way in allowing folks to forget about having to stare at a dull text WordPress editor in order to make websites come to life.
+As web building platforms evolve to include those who aren’t necessarily well-versed in the world of code, drag and drop page builders have lead the way in empowering anyone to be their own web designer.
+Even if it’s your first time using WordPress, these page builders make it easy to take charge of how your site’s overall design comes together.

-A drag and drop page builder completes two tasks:
+A drag and drop page builder completes three main tasks:

-1. it enables you to actually see what you are creating while you create it, and
+2. You can actually see what you are creating while you create it

-2. it cuts down on the time it takes to build a website.
+3. Drastically cuts down the time it takes to build a website

 Let’s face it: dragging and dropping components is always quicker, and you don’t have to switch back and forth from the back end to the front end of your website to see results.

 Drag and drop editors are awesome for beginners and experts who want to speed up their production.
-Let’s take a look at the best drag and drop page builder WordPress plugins for you to choose from.
-(You can also check out our guide to drag and drop page building if you’re feeling a little nervous about the whole topic.)
+So let’s take a look at WPExplorer’s picks for the best drag and drop page builder WordPress plugins for you to choose from.

 Visual Composer Frontend Editor

-Another great feature of this plugin is its flexibility.
-You can easily add more modules if you know what you’re doing.
-In fact, we added tons of custom builder elements to our Total WordPress theme using the WPBakery Page Builder, like icon boxes, milestones, post types grids and more.
-Or you can use one of the hundreds of premium extensions to add on any features you might want or need.
+That said, the default content elements have room for improvement which is why we suggest either using a theme or a third party plugin to extend WPBakery’s functionality.
+For example we added tons of custom builder elements to our Total WordPress theme using the WPBakery Page Builder, like icon boxes, milestones, post types grids and more.
+Or if you want to use a different theme, then a premium extension such as Ultimate Add-ons for WPBakery should be able to add any additional features you might want or need.

 Another great feature of Elementor is that all of your third party widgets and plugins are automatically available for you to drag and drop into your pages.
 In addition, Elementor comes with tons of customizable widgets, 400 unique icons, and over 600 Google Fonts.